 This course is a multi-school offering taught by weekly live lecture in New York (Columbia Law School) simultaneously telecast to participating institutions (including Michigan).
 The lectures are given by leading insolvency practitioners, and satellite classrooms will be equipped with live question-and-answer capability.
-Professor Pottow will host the Michigan classroom, meaning he will contribute to the curriculum and exam as well as be responsible for assigning grades to the Michigan students.
-Because of the need to synchronize with other participating law schools, the schedule will be slightly different from other winter term courses; specifically, the course will meet beginning on Thursday, January 19 and will end on Thursday, April 19.
-On Thursday, March 15, Michigan students will watch a recording of the class which will take place on Thursday, March 1, during Michigan's mid-winter break.
+Professor Paul Hage will host the Michigan classroom, meaning he will contribute to the curriculum and exam as well as be responsible for assigning grades to the Michigan students.
+Because of the need to synchronize with other participating law schools, the schedule will be slightly different from other winter term courses; specifically, the course will meet beginning on Tuesday, January 16 and will end on Tuesday, April 10.
+On a date TBA, Michigan students will watch a recording of the class which will take place on Tuesday, February 27, during Michigan's mid-winter break.

 Students are strongly recommended to have completed a course in bankruptcy before or concurrently with this class.
-(Students who have not done so must contact Prof. Pottow, email@example.com, before enrolling.)
+(Students who have not done so must contact Prof. Hage, firstname.lastname@example.org, before enrolling.)

 The fuller description that appears in the Columbia Law School course catalogue follows: